 Nairobi National Park Birding

 Nairobi National Park is a popular birdwatching destination in Kenya due to its close proximity to a capital city and a staggering high number of bird species recorded plus its relatively small size.

 Ornithologists /Birders or nature lovers with a few hours to spare, or someone with a connecting flight in JKIA can easily visit the park for a day birding tour

 Nairobi National Park birding tour is one of those trips that have something for everyone, it is certainly a birder's paradise

-It is a jewel of birding and one of the best and most visited national park for day birdwatching tours in East Africa
+It is a birding jewel and one of the best and most visited national park for day birdwatching tours in East Africa

 Depending with your time we offer half or whole day birding tour in the Nairobi National Park